Online Privacy Notice - Updated March 2022

 5. How do we store and protect your data?

-5.2 Data we receive and process is held by us in secure electronic devices and back up devices and servers.
+5.2 Data we receive and process is held by us in secure electronic devices and separate back up devices and

-5.3 Further encrypted back ups of data are held securely in locations which are also subject to physical security at
+5.4 Further encrypted back ups of data may be held securely in offsite locations which are also subject to physical

 parties (other than as listed below) unless we are required to do so by law.